Experiment design for controlled partially observed fractional diffusion process: Proof of Lemma and Lemma

 \section{Proof of Lemma ~\ref{sec cov operator 1} and Lemma ~\ref{sec cov operator 2}}

 In this section, we will prove Lemma ~\ref{sec cov operator 1} and Lemma ~\ref{sec cov operator 2}.
 First of all, we will use Laplace transform to get the upper bound of the operator $K_T$.
-Then we will get the lower bound using the special value of the function $v(t)$.
+Then we will get the lower bound using the special value of the function $v(t)$. \begin{rem} Even the input $v$ can be a complex function, but the operator $K_T(s,\sigma)$ is still a real symmetric operator, so the method to find the upper bound in \cite{BKP10} can still be used in our situation. \end{rem}

-\subsection{Laplace Transform Proof Of Upper Bound}
+\subsection{Laplace Transform Proof of Upper Bound}

 Let us introduce the pair process $\xi=((\xi_1,\xi_2),0\leq t\leq T)$ with

 and

 where $W$ is a Winer process and $*dW_{\sigma}$ denotes the It\^{o} backward integral (see \cite{Roz}).
 It is worth emphasizing that